arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 {% include figure.html src="/assets/2019-05-30-overpass-turbo.jpg" caption="All playgrounds extracted from OpenStreetMap." alt="All playgrounds extracted from OpenStreetMap." %}

 The result contained 360 playgrounds, too many for the map I envisioned.
 The printed map would get too crowdy and navigating to and marking off visited ones would be difficult.
 From looking at satellite imagery, I found that many locations marked as playgrounds were simple sandpits.
-I decided to manually cross-correlate and filter with satellite imagery and with a cute children’s map provided by the local government.
+I decided to manually cross-correlate and filter them with satellite imagery.
+Additionally, I consulted a cute children’s map provided by the local government to remove playgrounds tagged in OpenStreetMap but not in the local map.

 Going through every single playground in the original set was quite time-consuming and boring.
 I thought about automating the decision process—like only including playgrounds with a minimum size or an assigned name—but in the end the manual process guaranteed the best results.